Goldstein-Berger/Temporal-Expression-Recognition-in-Legal-Transcripts/other_transcripts_full_annotated_README.md

 ## Overview

-This dataset consists of sentence-level annotations derived from seven legal and scientific transcripts.
+This dataset consists of sentence-level annotations derived from seven legal transcripts.
 It is distributed as two types of files:

 **Per-transcript files** (`other_transcripts_<case>_all_rows.csv`) — one file per transcript,